 Cognitive behavioral therapy is considered to be an effective method of treating phobias, as CBT helps people in therapy to identify and address thought patterns that can have a negative impact on well-being.

-Exposure therapy has also been shown to be an effective treatment method.
-Also known as desensitization, this form of treatment involves exposing a person to the source of the phobia in small, gradual steps.
+Exposure therapy, also known as systematic desensitization, has also been shown to be an effective treatment method.
+This form of treatment involves exposing a person to the source of the phobia in small, gradual steps.
 This can help a person become able to encounter the object of the phobia in daily life without experiencing significant negative effects.
 For example, a person who is afraid of birds may first be encouraged to talk about birds with a mental health professional in the safety of a therapy session.
-The individual then might look at pictures of birds, then visit a pet shop and view birds in cages from a safe distance.
+The individual then might look at pictures of birds, then visit a pet shop to view birds in cages from a safe distance.
 Later, that person might spend time outside in a park or other area frequented by birds.
 Finally, when the person feels ready for it, a next step may be exposure to a tame bird.
 Eventually, the individual may find that it is possible to calmly enter places where birds may be encountered.

 Relaxation techniques, including breathing and physical exercises and visualization may also be helpful.
 Visualization in particular may help an individual become better able to carry out tasks, as it may be easier to face a phobia when one first mentally plans each step.

 Support groups may be helpful for some people who experience phobias, as many individuals may find sharing common experiences and coping methods to be a beneficial step in the process of addressing a phobia.